Franklin K. Lane High School

-Location
+Design and location

 The campus is located on the Brooklyn/Queens border at the bottom of a steep hill at the corner of Dexter Court and Jamaica Avenue.
 The line separating the boroughs of Brooklyn and Queens, which runs along Eldert Lane from Atlantic Avenue, passes through the school and the cemetery adjacent to it.

+The school building was constructed on the site of the defunct Brooklyn Truant School.
+When it originally opened, the school was located across from the Dexter Park baseball stadium, which hosted the Brooklyn Bushwicks team.
+The stadium was closed in 1955.

+The building was designed by then-New York City Superintendent of School Buildings Walter C. Martin in Neo-Georgian or Colonial style, with a limestone base and red brick facade.
+The building is four stories tall, designed to house 5,000 students.
+It is set back 200 ft north of Jamaica Avenue, with the school's athletic field fronting Jamaica Avenue.
+The building was opened in September 1937 and dedicated on October 21, 1937, at the cost of $3,500,000 to construct.
+The school building was completed using PWA/WPA funding.

 History

+The high school (background), with the adjacent athletic field (foreground).

 The school is named for Franklin Knight Lane, United States Secretary of the Interior during the administration of President Woodrow Wilson.
 One of the accomplishments of his tenure was the formation of the National Park Service.

 At the time Franklin K. Lane High School was built, it was one of the largest high school buildings in the world.
 The perimeter of the building measures approximately one-quarter mile; walking four times around it equals one mile.

-The school building was a project of the WPA during the Franklin D. Roosevelt Administration.

 The boys' large gymnasium is named for 1938 alumnus William "Red" Holzman.
 The library is named for Sam Levenson, another alumnus, Class of 1930.
-The Guidance Suite of offices is named for Franklin A. Thomas, a 1952 alumnus; former President of the Ford Foundation.
+The Guidance Suite of offices is named for Franklin A. Thomas, a 1952 alumnus; former president of the Ford Foundation.

 During the 1960s/1970s, Franklin K. Lane High School fell on hard times.
 Parents and teachers brought a legal action in regard to the racial imbalance and poor performance at Lane.
+The school's racial tensions were the subject of a 1972 book, Race War in High School, by Franklin K. Lane teacher and UFT chapter chairman Harold Saltzman.
 In 1974 Judge John Dooling of the Federal Court's Southern District of New York ruled that education at the school was inferior and ruled that the school racial imbalance was to be addressed by redistricting and redesigning the school program.
-The "new" Franklin K. Lane opened in September 1976 with a 40% white, 30% Hispanic, and 30% African-American student body.
-The school thrived for a period and became known in some circles as "the miracle on Jamaica Avenue".

 In 1978, Franklin K. Lane High School was one of ten schools across the nation cited by the United States Congress in the Safe School Study.
 The school was included in many case studies produced by the United States Government as well as private foundations, for its turnaround and for its safety in the midst of urban decline and deterioration.